 Corporal Punishment In Schools

-For the most part, corporal punishment in schools has been widely outlawed, though there are still some countries that actively practice it.
-Medical professionals have been largely influential on the practice being abolished citing, among other reasons, the injuries that are inflicted upon a child's hands.
+Corporal punishment in schools generally refers to the act of paddling a child on the buttocks or the palm if they misbehave in school.
+This scenario can also cause vicarious punishment, wherein other students avoid doing the same behavior after observing someone who faced the undesirable consequences for engaging in such behavior.
+For the most part, corporal punishment in schools has been widely outlawed, although there are still some countries that actively practice it.
+Medical professionals have been largely influential in the practice being abolished, citing, among other reasons, the injuries that are inflicted upon a child's hands.

 - North and South Carolina